MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

 caption: Spaghetti and Meatballs; image by deadbody13
 alt: Bowl of Spaghetti and Meatballs

 description: Pretty basic spaghetti and meatballs recipe.
-It started as Joshua Weissman's spaghetti and meatballs from his "But Cheaper" series but I changed meatballs and sauce a bit.
-It's still probably at least 60% his recipe but I like to make this one because ginger is easier to find than basil and I love squeezing anchovies into any recipe I can find.

 tags:
 - food
 - pasta
 ---

+This started as Joshua Weissman's spaghetti and meatballs from his "But Cheaper" series but I changed meatballs and sauce a bit.
+It's still probably at least 60% his recipe but I like to make this one because ginger is easier to find than basil and I love squeezing anchovies into any recipe I can find.

 ## Ingredients
 - Meatballs: